UW-Madison-Bacteriology-Bioinformatics/mg-assembly-sr/README.md

 # Make sure there is a line return after your last sample
 #exit
 ```

+> [!NOTE]
+> Want to use the ResearchDrive/chtc folder to transfer and export your files directly to research drive?
+> Navigate to the scripts folder, and comment out the section surrounded by "####" in the 2 `.sh` files, and replace the netID with that of your PI.

 Create a custom dag for each sample:
 ```